Haidar-yousif/TallyFormer-Finance-51M/README.md

 - How to scale data pipelines and training stages
 - How to deploy models end-to-end with Docker

-Despite its educational goal, TallyFormer-Finance-51M achieves good results and serves as a solid foundation for further research or production adaptation.
+The project serves as a reference implementation for learning and research on building, training, and deploying domain-specific language models.

 ---
 ## 🤝 Contributing